Q: How does RRWP estimate group water needs, exactly?

 Q: Why does RRWP assume that water should be distributed equally among fluid stations?

 A: There are different strategies for supplying water on a race course which depend on logistics, course design, and the number of registered runners (to name a few).
 RRWP simply divides evenly the total amount of water planned across the number of water stations entered.
 It is a suggestion aimed at saving the water planner a calculation (similar to cup numbers), but also reduces the potential for over- or under-supplying runners at any one station.
 The RRWP calculator also provides an estimate of the necessary number of fluid stations for comparison to those planned.
 For more detailed information concerning optimal distribution of water stations in road racing please see supporting science (Cheuvront and Sollanek, 2020) at Road Race Water Planner on this website.

 Q: Do I really ‘need’ RRWP as a race director?

 A: Aid stations are an essential part of any road race, but there is presently no scientifically defensible way of accurately planning water needs for large groups in sport the way there is in the military (https://www.army.mil/article/136391).
 RRWP was developed to narrow race and medical director uncertainties about water planning that relate to changes in weather, participant numbers, and race distance.
 RRWP can improve pre-event planning, race-day preparedness, and is consistent with growing eco-friendly race initiatives.
-Think of RRWP as a $9.99 supplemental insurance policy that can help reduce the risks, waste, and costs associated with executing all of your road races.
+Think of RRWP as a free supplemental insurance policy that can help reduce the risks, waste and costs associated with executing all of your road races.